 Mr. Wallman served as the Chief Financial Officer and Senior Vice President of Honeywell International Inc., a diversified industrial technology and manufacturing company, and its predecessor AlliedSignal, Inc., from 1995 until his retirement in 2003.
 Mr. Wallman has also served in senior financial positions with IBM Corporation and Chrysler Corporation.
-Mr. Wallman has served as a director of CECO Environmental Corp., a global air quality and fluid handling company, since 2021, SmileDirectClub, Inc., an oral care company, since 2019, and Charles River Laboratories International, Inc., a provider of laboratory services for the pharmaceutical, medical device and biotechnology industries, since 2011.
-In the last five years, Mr. Wallman served as a director of Wright Medical Group N.V., a global medical device company, Boart Longyear Ltd., a global mineral exploration company, and Extended Stay America, Inc., a hospitality and lodging company.
+Mr. Wallman has served as a director of CECO Environmental Corp., a global air quality and fluid handling company, since 2021, and Charles River Laboratories International, Inc., a provider of laboratory services for the pharmaceutical, medical device and biotechnology industries, since 2011.
+In the last five years, Mr. Wallman served as a director of Wright Medical Group N.V., a global medical device company, Boart Longyear Ltd., a global mineral exploration company, Extended Stay America, Inc., a hospitality and lodging company, and SmileDirectClub, Inc., an oral care company.

-- · Audit (Chair) - · Executive
+- Audit (Chair) - Executive

-- · CECO Environmental Corp.

-- Charles River Laboratories International, Inc.
+- · CECO Environmental Corp. - Charles River Laboratories International, Inc.

-- · SmileDirectClub, Inc.

 - Executive leadership and management experience

 - Finance and accounting expertise

 - · Multi-industry perspective

 - Global business, industry, manufacturing and operations experience

 - Mergers and acquisitions

-- · Risk management and controls
+- Risk management and controls

 - Management development and understanding of global challenges and opportunities

 - Public company board experience